benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 - "Demo_25"  : CTCR n°2 with a tip external force and two mid-length distributed external forces
 - "Demo_26"  : CTCR n°2 with a 1-force deformation linearization
 - "Demo_27"  : CTCR n°2 with a 2-forces deformation linearization
-- "Demo_mex" : CTCR composed of 5 tubes used to generate the MEX functions
+- "Demo_mex" : CTCR composed of T tubes used to generate the MEX functions

+**The “variable_mapping.pdf” file shows the correspondences between article and code variables**

+## Contact :
 **Do not hesitate to contact us if you have any questions.**

-## Contact :
 **Guillaume Lods | g.lods@unistra.fr**